Chasbrot/BeachLife-HD-Patch/README.md

 WIP: Replace the files from the data directory.
 Possibly unfinished, buggy or crashing

 ## Known issues
-- Main menu is only rendering in 800x600 (WIP)
+- Main menu is rendering in FullHD.
+The background bitmaps had to be extended otherwise it crashes.
+I tried my best, but i am by no means a graphics designer.
 - Only the game is rendered at higher resolution, the assets are still the same quality.
 - Only tested on a FullHD monitor.
 Thanks to dxwrapper it should scale the image accordingly at any higher resolution.
 - Do not try to change the resolution in-game.